 Razor bumps are associated with skin irritation after shaving.
 This happens when there is too much friction between your skin and the razor, leaving behind ingrown hair and painful bumps.

 This is the real question that we have all been pondering.
-Although witch hazel got so many benefits, its safety is questioned.
+Although witch hazel has so many benefits, its safety is questioned.

-Witch hazel is great at soothing inflammation in sensitive skin but when used too much, it can cause dryness and irritation.
-If you have conditions like rosacea, eczema and you notice dryness and irritation, you should stop immediately as it can damage your skin barrier
+- Witch hazel contains tannins, which can be drying to the skin.
+If you have dry or sensitive skin, opt for alcohol-free formulations and use it sparingly.
+If you have conditions like rosacea or eczema and you notice dryness and irritation, you should stop immediately as it can damage your skin barrier

+- Although rare, some people may experience irritation or an allergic reaction to witch hazel.
+Always perform a patch test on a small area of skin before applying it to larger areas.
 To test if witch hazel is right for you, apply a tiny pinch on your arm.
-Leave for hours and see if your skin reacts before applying to your face.
+Leave for hours and see if your skin reacts before applying it to your face.

 Best Witch Hazel In Skincare